Egojoefavour/data-analytics-power-bi-report616/README.md

 ## Table of contents
 1. Import The Data into Power BI
-    -Load and Transform the order Table
+    - Load and Transform the order Table
-    -Import and Transform the products Dimension Table -Import and Transform the store Dimension Table -import and Transform the customer table
+    - Import and Transform the products Dimension Table
+    - Import and Transform the store Dimension Table
+    - Import and Transform the customer table